jonmumm/actor-kit/README.md

 # 🎭 Actor Kit

-Actor Kit is a library for creating and managing event-drive state machines in Cloudflare Workers, leveraging XState for robust state management.
+Actor Kit is a library for running state machines in Cloudflare Workers, leveraging XState for robust state management.
 It provides a framework for managing the logic, lifecycle, persistence, synchronization, and access control of actors in a distributed environment.

 ## 📚 Table of Contents